OpenDSA/OpenDSA/RST/en/FormalLang/DFA.rst

 .. note::

-   Discussion question: What information do we need to characterize/describe/define a given DFA?
+   Think about this before you read on: What information do we need to characterize/describe/define a given DFA?
    We want enough information so that we can "build" the machine.
    But no more.